โš ๏ธ

 ๐Ÿ‡ต๐Ÿ‡ฑ PolandNFOลšiGW / BDOPLN 150/quarter waiverDRS Not YetAll private PROs liquidated.
 AR required for non-EU e-commerce sellers.
 BDO portal in Polish.

 ๐Ÿ‡ฆ๐Ÿ‡น AustriaARAKleinstzeichner ~โ‚ฌ150/yr flat rateDRS Limited / VoluntaryStrictest AR requirement in EU, zero de minimis.
-Omnibus AR suspension NOT yet formally adopted.
+Omnibus AR suspension dropped from the Council negotiating mandate June 24, 2026; stalled, not adopted.

 ๐Ÿ‡ง๐Ÿ‡ช BelgiumFost Plus / Bruxelles-PropretรฉVaries by regionDRS DevelopingThree separate regional EPR schemes (Flanders, Wallonia, Brussels).